Inpatient Rehab Oregon for 24/7 Support and Healing

 Opioid Addiction

-Treatment begins with medically supervised detox at PCTD.
+Opioid treatment begins with medically supervised detox at PCTD.
 Withdrawal symptoms can be severe and potentially dangerous.
 Medical staff provide medications to reduce discomfort and prevent complications.
 The transition to Oregon Trail Recovery ensures continued support during early recovery.

 Fentanyl Addiction